-Chipping Potato (Solanum tuberosum).
+Chipping Potato (Solanum tuberosum)

 From Idaho: The product comes from an area officially inspected by the National Organization of Phytosanitary Protection of the country of origin during the period of active growth, harvest and packaging, and was found to be free of Globodera rostochiensis and Globodera pallida.
-In addition the certificate must indicate that the product is free of Leptinotarsa decemlineata, Ditylenchus destructor, Ditylenchus dipsaci, Meloidogyne chitwoodi, Potato witche's broom phytoplasma, and Candidatus Liberibacter solanacearum.
+Indicate the product is free of Leptinotarsa decemlineata, Ditylenchus destructor, Ditylenchus dipsaci, Meloidogyne chitwoodi, Potato witches' broom phytoplasma, and Candidatus Liberibacter solanacearum.

-It also has to indicate that the product was treated with an anti-sprouting agent at the country of origin (before or after the harvest).
+The certificate must indicate the product was treated with an anti-sprouting agent at the country of origin (before or after the harvest).
 Product should be only for industrial use according to the Bilateral Agreement SFE-PPQ.
-Product will be monitored upon entry into the country according to procedure CFI-PO-08 of the Ministry of Agriculture.
+Product will be monitored upon entry into the country according to procedure CFI-PO-09 of the Ministry of Agriculture.
+On the SFE website, go to "Procedimientos", then "Control Fitosanitario" and look for "CFI-PO-09" in the listed files.
 Product samples will be collected upon entry and tested for pesticides and pests.
 The product must be appropriately packaged, identified, and free of vegetable residues, soil, snails, and slugs.